JangraAkshat/personal-finance-assistant/README.md

-Understood.
-I have removed any mention of the company name and the live demo link.

-Here is the final, updated README.md file for your project.

 FinancePal - Personal Finance Assistant
 A full-stack web application designed to help users track, manage, and understand their financial activities.